apache/nuttx/configs/nucleo-144/README.txt

   CONFIG_NUCLEO_CONSOLE_MORPHO_UART4 or CONFIG_NUCLEO_CONSOLE_VIRTUAL or
   CONFIG_NUCLEO_CONSOLE_NONE

   The CONFIG_NUCLEO_CONSOLE_NONE makes no preset for the console.
-YOu shuld still visit the U[S]ART selection and Device Drivers to disable any U[S]ART reamaing.
+You should still visit the U[S]ART selection and Device Drivers to disable any U[S]ART remaining.

-  The CONFIG_NUCLEO_CONSOLE_ARDUINO configurations assume that you are using a standard Arduio RS-232 shield with the serial interface with RX on pin D0 and TX on pin D1 from USART6:
+  The CONFIG_NUCLEO_CONSOLE_ARDUINO configurations assume that you are using a standard Arduino RS-232 shield with the serial interface with RX on pin D0 and TX on pin D1 from USART6:

             -------- ---------------